-If you purchased Raven X in Europe, please return it to your dealer or supplier at the end of its life.
-WEEE products may be recognised by their wheeled bin label on the product label.
+If you purchased a Raven XE in Europe, please make sure that the device is collected separately from general domestic waste at the end of its life.
+WEEE (Waste of Electric and Electronic Equipment) products may be recognized by their wheeled bin label on the product label.